probablySophie/simple_utils/README.md

 # simple_utils
-A mono-repo for simple util scripts &amp; programs
+A mono-repo for simple util scripts & programs!